Azure/AppService/_posts/2022-09-15-Configure automation for upgrade preferences in App Service Environment.md

 Before you can use Office 365 connector in Logic App you must authorize Office365 connection.

-1. Open Azure portal [Azure Portal](https://portal.azure.com), sign in with your credentials
+1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
 2. Go to your Logic App using for example search box at the top
 3. Click *API connections* and then select *office365* API Connection
-4. Check the status, if status is *Connected* everything is ok if is *Unauthorized* click *Edit API connection* and then click *Authorize* button
+4. Check the status, if status is *Connected* everything is ok, if it's *Unauthorized*, click *Edit API connection* and then click *Authorize* button
 5. Sign in to your account
 6. Click *Save* button

 **Check out the app via Logic App designer:**

-1. Open Azure portal [Azure Portal](https://portal.azure.com), sign in with your credentials
+1. Open [Azure portal](https://portal.azure.com), sign in with your credentials
-2. Go to your Logic App using for example search box at the top
+2. Go to your Logic App using for example the search box at the top
 3. Click *Logic app designer*
 4. Familiarize yourself with the individual steps of Logic App workflow